Oscar702/First-Static-Web-App-Azure/README.md

   Next name your repository <strong><em>my-first-Static-web-app</em></strong>

+  You may select public or private, it's up to you.
+This for demonstration purposes only.

+  Lastly click on <em>Create repository from Template</em>

   First thing is go to Azure Portal and in the search bar type Static Web App.

   <img src="https://i.imgur.com/fg33q65.png" alt="selecting web static app" />